xcart/xcart-docs/_pages/kb_en/taxes/setting_up_vat_gst.md

 ## Some examples of VAT setup

-Let us consider a few typical cases of tax setup that can be implemented using the module VAT / GST:
+Let us consider a few typical cases of tax setup that can be implemented using the addon VAT / GST:

 *  {% link "I. Set VAT-inclusive prices for the country where you do business" ref_Rzp45QlN#i-set-vat-inclusive-prices-for-the-country-where-you-do-business %}
 *  {% link "II.
 Set prices and VAT for different countries in Europe (VAT included)" ref_Rzp45QlN#ii-set-prices-and-vat-for-different-countries-in-europe-vat-included %}